Best Way to Improve My 3km Time!

 Thanks for your running training question about improving your 3k time.

 Considering you have never really trained in running, you do a really good 3k!
-In addition to that, you have got a reasonable chance of some improvement over te next six weeks.
+In addition to that, you do not do much structured running training.
+So you have got a reasonable chance of some improvement over the next six weeks.

 It's not a lot of time, more is always better, but without a background in running, you can hope to improve a bit over the next six weeks.
 Let's hope that it gets you the 40 seconds you need.